Entering the European market for candles

 Poland is Europe’s leading candle supplier

-As an Eastern-European country, Poland benefits from its closeness to the Western-European market.
+With 30% of the import market in 2022, Poland is Europe’s main candle supplier.
+As an Eastern European country, Poland benefits from being located close to the Western European market.
 This allows suppliers to offer short delivery times.
 At the same time, labour is relatively affordable compared to Western Europe.
 Suppliers have a good understanding of the European consumer and have well-established and efficient production lines.
-In addition, products that are ‘Made in Europe’ are increasingly popular.
+In addition, products ‘Made in Europe’ are increasingly popular.

 China provides low-cost mass production

-China is a competitive supplier because of its low-cost workforce, availability of raw materials and efficient shipping to Europe (compared to other Asian countries).
-However, the country’s rising labour costs in the last ten years have affected its price competitiveness.
-In the coming years, disruptions following China’s trade war with the United States and the COVID-19 pandemic may negatively impact the country’s trade performance.
-This could benefit companies from other developing countries.
+China’s supplies to Europe grew from €271 million in 2018 to €517 million in 2022.
+The country is competitive because of its low-cost workforce, availability of raw materials and efficient shipping to Europe compared to other Asian countries.
+However, rising labour costs have affected China’s price competitiveness.
+In the coming years, China’s trade war with the United States and other disruptions may affect the country’s exports.
+This could benefit companies from other developing countries, like yours.

-Chinese producers mainly supply the lower ends of the market with low-priced products, as product development and creativity are not their core strengths.
-To avoid having to compete with Chinese suppliers on costs, you should stay away from mass-produced candles.
-Focus more on products with high emotional value that are sustainable and have a story behind the product.
-This allows you to enter the mid- and higher-end markets, where your best opportunities are.
+To avoid competing on costs, you should stay away from mass-produced candles.
+Focus on products with high emotional value that are sustainable and have a story.
+This allows you to enter the mid- to higher-end markets.

 The United States exports high-end brands

-European imports of candles from the United States fell between 2017 and 2021.
-They dropped with an average of -11% per year, from €183 million to €114 million.
-This is probably related to Yankee Candle’s production moving to the Czech Republic in 2016.
+Between 2018 and 2022, European imports of candles from the United States fluctuated around €110 million.
+This is considerably less than in previous years, and is probably related to Yankee Candle’s production moving to Czechia in 2016.

-Vietnam is a low-cost producer
+Vietnam is another low-cost producer

 Like producers from China, Vietnamese suppliers are very productive and can produce at low cost.
 These suppliers generally have a good idea of what is commercial and trendy.
-They effectively combine handmade and mechanised production and can cater to a wide range of lower and mid-end markets.
-As such, they can be an effective alternative to China.
+They effectively combine handmade and mechanised production and can cater to a wide range of lower- and mid-end markets.
+As such, they can be an effective (second-sourcing) alternative to China.

 Which companies are you competing with?

-WOO (World of Opportunities), the Netherlands/Vietnam
+WOO (World of Opportunities), the Netherlands / Vietnam

-Source: WOO @Youtube
+Source: WOO @ Youtube

 The MUNIO, Latvia

-In a fun addition to their candle range, the MUNIO offers a ‘DIY candle making kit’.
+In a fun addition to their range, the MUNIO offers a ‘DIY candle making kit’.
 Playing into the home sweet home trend, they market this as an opportunity to spend quality time together or a gift for a crafting enthusiast.

 Which products are you competing with?